-Pungkut is a 7th Generation Contract of Work ("CoW") located in North Sumatra, Indonesia.
-The project is owned by PT Sorikmas Mining, which in turn is 75% controlled by Oropa and the remaining 25% held by Indonesian diversified miner PT ANTAM Tbk.
+The Pungkut Project is a 7th Generation Contract of Work located in North Sumatra, Indonesia.
+The project is owned by PT Sorikmas Mining, which in turn is owned 75% by Oropa and 25% by Indonesian diversified miner Aneka Tambang (ANTAM).
 Oropa manages the project and is responsible for providing development funds until the commencement of production, at which time ANTAM repays its 25% of all project expenditure to date under a Loan Agreement.